VivekCR7/TEST/SQL-Basics-to-advance/README.md

 (5 rows)
 ```

-as you can see the name has change from 'messi' to 'Dybala' using the update
+As you can see the name has change from 'messi' to 'Dybala' using the update
 clause.

-* delete / drop
+* DELETE / DROP

-now we have come to our last topic, which is delete and drop statement
+Now we have come to our last topic, which is delete and drop statement.

-delete row with id 4
+Delete row with id 4.

 ```sql
 > delete from test